-This how-to will help you with your install and configuration of Memcached on your Ubuntu 15.04 server.
+In this tutorial, we will show you how to install Memcached on Ubuntu 15.04 server.
 For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoids bad performance on your dedicated or VPS server.
 It is very useful for optimizing dynamic websites and enabled speed by caching objects in memory.

 Install Memcached on Ubuntu 15.04